Brown Toy Poodle dog resting its head on a table with eyes above the surface, looking toward a metal food bowl in the foreground

 When it doesn’t land,

-you’re left chasing ingredients.
+you start chasing ingredients.

-Eventually, the story becomes:
+Eventually, it becomes:

 “she’s just picky.”